Aabasaheb/OPGFeedbackSDK/README.md

 pod 'OPGFeedbackSDK'
 ```
 Note: If you don't want to use CocoaPods, you can manually [download and configure the OPGFeedback SDK](https://github.com/OnePointGlobal/OnePoint-Global-Mobile-App-SDK-iOS).

+## Features

+### Surveys

+Surveys offer a great opportunity to get input from your target market.
+OPGFeedbackSDK provides an easy way to integrate survey capability into your iOS mobile apps.Using the OnePoint Global Question Editor or Studio, you can build custom surveys to suit any need.

 ## Author

 manjunath.ramesh@onepointglobal.com